scverse/scverse-tutorials/README.md

 9. **Link to other important tutorials/packages/sources of information**: Link to any other tutorials that might be of interest or the corresponding https://sc-best-practices.org chapter.
 10. **References**: Any referenced papers should show up in references section.
 11. **Acknowledgements**: All contributing authors and experts should be named.

-## Process of reaching out to people

-1. We try to figure out which analysis steps we are not covering yet and try to find a listed ecosystem package that matches.
-2. We then contact scverse listed ecosystem package developers with a link to this document that contains the required structure of the tutorials and suggest the tutorials that we would like to link to.
-3. If the maintainer agrees, we rewrite the tutorial according to the template above.
-4. We link to the tutorial on our website.

 [link-docs]: https://scverse-tutorials.readthedocs.io/en/latest/
 [badge-docs]: https://img.shields.io/readthedocs/scverse-tutorials